 As stated earlier, it is possible to find individuals who city police departments may have arrested.
 However, it should be stated that all offenders who are placed into custody by city police departments in the county will be transferred to the Leon County Detention Facility.

 There is only one city police department that serves Leon County, and that is the Tallahassee Police Department.
 It does not have an online roster and transfers its inmates to the Leon County Holding Facility.
-Contact the Tallahassee Police Department at 850.891.4200 to ascertain inmate information.
+Submit an Online Public Request or contact the Tallahassee Police Department at 850.891.4200 to ascertain inmate information.

-How To Perform a Free Public Criminal Record Check in Leon County
+How To Conduct a Free Public Criminal Record Search in Leon County Florida

 Leon County criminal records comprise a variety of records, including convictions, warrants, arrests, probation and sex offender registries.
 The basis of performing background checks is the ability to draw on criminal records from county, state and federal agencies.